GeoNode/django-osgeo-importer/README.md

 ### Importers
 Importers are Python classes that are responsible for opening incoming geospatial datasets (using one or many inspectors) and copying features to a target location - typically a PostGIS database.

+### Adding Support for Additional EPSG Codes
+If you have data sets with projections that are not currently supported by the EPSG codes in the Pyproj data directory, you can add additional EPSG codes.
+Inside the scripts folder there is a file called epsg_extra with some examples of additional EPSG codes that we've added.
+You can add any additional EPSG code with it's corresponding projection in that file using the same format as our examples.

+You'll need to copy that file to your Pyproj data directory, which by default is /usr/local/lib/python2.7/dist-packages/pyproj/data.
+If your Pyproj data directory is in a different location, you may need to add the PROJECTION_SETTINGS settings variable in your own Django settings with the directory that you're using.